 People touch it without a second thought when they return from the festivities.
 To avoid this, apply a coat of turpentine oil or petroleum jelly before you leave so that the knob remains free from unwanted stains.

-With these tips you can easily protect your home from Holi colors and dig into the festivities like there’s no tomorrow!
+With these tips, you can easily protect your home from Holi colours and dig into the festivities like there’s no tomorrow!